OWASP/OdTM/docs/ODTMCCCTM.md

 ## Proof of concept

-You would use the [CCCTM template](https://github.com/nets4geeks/CCCTM_template), implemented as XML, with the [Microsoft Threat Modeling (TM) tool](https://aka.ms/threatmodelingtool) to create such a picture:
+To create such a picture, you would use the [CCCTM template](https://github.com/nets4geeks/CCCTM_template), implemented as XML and the [Microsoft Threat Modeling (TM) tool](https://aka.ms/threatmodelingtool):

 ![ccctm_example](ccctm_example.png)